waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Hallucinations & Corrections
 - **Olivine Lighthouse Staircase:** I hallucinated that the staircase at (8, 12) was a warp tile.
 The game state confirmed it is a WALL.
 The actual entry point is likely an adjacent traversable tile, such as (8, 11).
 This is a critical reminder to always trust game state data over visual interpretation.

-# Tile & Object Mechanics
-- **PIT**: A warp tile found in the Olivine Lighthouse.
-Stepping on it or pressing 'A' does not trigger it.
-It is likely a one-way hole that the player falls through to a lower floor, but this needs to be tested.

-# Strategic Principles & Lessons Learned
-- **Warp Activation Diversity:** Warps can be activated in multiple ways: step-on (ladders), interaction ('A' press), one-way drops (likely PITs), or by external triggers.
-I must test multiple methods before concluding a warp is inactive.